 Tips for Managing Debt

-- The best way to manage your debt is to avoid getting into debt in the first place.
-It’s important to make payments on time and in full as much as possible.
+- Be sure to make payments on time and in full as much as possible.
 That way, you don’t add on more and more to what you owe.
 If you need help making a payment plan, online debt calculators can lead you in the right direction

 - If you’ve not yet reached a charge-off, you may want to look into a balance transfer card.
 This allows you to transfer a loan balance to the card that has a time period where you can pay off your debts without a hefty interest rate.